History of applications of martingales in survival analysis

-However, the martingale ideas also enter into new fields.
-Lok (2008) used martingale theory to understand the continuous time version of James Robins' theory of causality.
-Similarly, Didelez (2007) used martingales to understand the modern formulation of local dependence and Granger causality.
-Connected to this are the work of Arjas and Parner (2004) on posterior predictive distributions for marked point process models and the dynamic path analysis of Fosen et al.\ (2006), see also Aalen et al.\ (2008).
+Similarly, Didelez \cite{didelez-2007} used martingales to understand the modern formulation of local dependence and Granger causality.
+Connected to this are the work of Arjas and Parner \cite{arjas-parner-2004} on posterior predictive distributions for marked point process models and the dynamic path analysis of Fosen et al.~\cite{fosen-ferkingstad-et-al-2006}, see also \cite{aalen-et-al-2008}.
+More recently new developments in causal inference using martingale theory were developed by R{\o}yseland \cite{royseland-2011} and Ryalden et al.~\cite{ryalden-et-al-2020}.
+This work use stochastic differential equations and related tools.

 Hence, there is a new lease of life for the theory.
 Fundamentally, the idea of modelling how the past influences the present and the future is inherent to the martingale formulation, and this must with necessity be of importance in understanding causality.

 The martingale concepts from the French probability school may be theoretical and difficult to many statisticians.
-Jacobsen (1982) and Helland (1982) are nice examples of how the counting process work stimulated probabilists to reappraise the basic probability theory.
+The work of Jacobsen \cite{jacobsen-1982} and Helland \cite{helland-1982} are nice examples of how the counting process work stimulated probabilists to reappraise the basic probability theory.
 Both authors succeeded in giving a much more compact and elementary derivation of (different parts of) the basic theory from probability needed for the statistics.
 This certainly had a big impact at the time, in making the field more accessible to more statisticians.
 Especially while the fundamental results from probability were still in the course of reaching their definitive forms and were often not published in the most accessible places or languages.
 Later these results became the material of standard textbooks. \ In the long run, statisticians tend to use standard results from probability without bothering too much about how one can prove them from scratch.
 Once the martingale theory became well established people were more confident in just citing the results they needed.